arangodb/spring-data-demo/README.md

 Character [id=characters/264849, name=Robb, surname=Stark, alive=false, age=null]
 ```

 In addition to search for specific values from our example entity, we can search for dynamically depending values.
-In the next example we search for a Stark with is 30 younger than Ned Stark.
-Instead of changing the age for Ned Stark in the before fetched entity, we use a transformer within the ExampleMatcher and subtract 30 from the age of Ned Stark.
+In the next example we search for a Stark who is 30 years younger than Ned Stark.
+Instead of changing the age for Ned Stark in the previously fetched entity, we use a transformer within the ExampleMatcher and subtract 30 from the age of Ned Stark.
 ``` java
 System.out.println("## Find all Starks which are 30 years younger than Ned Stark");